John C. Dvorak: TV and online media

-Criticism and advocacy for new technology
+Criticism of new technology

-On February 19, 1984, in an article in The San Francisco Examiner, Dvorak listed the mouse as one of many reasons Apple Inc.'s Macintosh computer might not be successful: "The Macintosh uses an experimental pointing device called a ‘mouse’.
+On February 19, 1984, in an article in The San Francisco Examiner, Dvorak listed the mouse as a reason the Macintosh computer might not be successful: "The Macintosh uses an experimental pointing device called a ‘mouse’.
 There is no evidence that people want to use these things."
 In 1987 he revisited the article and recanted, writing "The Mac mouse is great.
 I've been converted."

 In 1985, following Steve Jobs leaving Apple, Dvorak wrote, "Maybe when the smoke clears, we will have heard the last of Steve Jobs as guru, seer, visionary and hapless victim too ...
 He'll go the way of pet rock, electric carving knives, silly putty, Tiny Tim, and the three-tone paint job.
 Let's hope so."

-In the May 26, 1987 edition of PC Mag, Dvorak investigated the origin of the term nerd, crediting and quoting Theodor S. Geisel (Dr. Seuss) with coining the phrase in 1950 having "never heard the word before."